Keeper-Security/secrets-manager/sdk/ruby/README.md

 # Change Log

+## 17.2.1
+- KSM-1193 - Security fix: `create_secret` now encrypts the record key to the application owner's public key before sending it, matching the other SDKs.
+Earlier versions placed the record key in the create payload unencrypted, while the same request carried the record data encrypted under that key.
+All previously published versions are affected (17.0.3, 17.0.4, 17.1.0, 17.2.0).
+A record key cannot be changed after creation, so upgrading protects newly created records only; records created by an earlier version must be re-created to place them under a new key.

 ## 17.2.0 - 2025-11-14
 - KSM-685 - Fixed `CreateOptions.subfolder_uid` parameter API transmission
 - KSM-686 - Implemented disaster recovery caching with `CachingPostFunction`